tardate/LittleArduinoProjects/README.md

-# 375 Little Electronics and Arduino Projects
+# 376 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ThreeTransistorShortWaveReceiver](./Radio/ThreeTransistorShortWaveReceiver) - building a simple 3-transistor regenerative receiver for HF shortwave.
+> Latest addition:sparkles: [PiezoVibrationDetector](./playground/PiezoVibrationDetector) - counting beats per minute with a piezo tap sensor and an Arduino/ATmega328 analog comparator.

 Just my collection of electronics projects, many involving an Arduino in one way or another.